 |Member 4||Pami Dua|

-Monetary Policy Committee forms an important part of the UPSC Syllabus and is included under the GS-II section.
-Candidates preparing for UPSC 2020 should also keep a track on the latest current affairs topics to know about various economic developments in the country.
+Monetary Policy Committee forms an important part of the UPSC Syllabus and is included under the GS-III section.
+For the preparation of GS-3 of UPSC Mains, candidates can check the following table:

 Monetary Policy Committee (UPSC Notes):- Download PDF Here